 Contributions in case of illness, work-related accidents, occupational illness, maternity, disability and loss of employment, old age and death are shared between the employer and the employee.

-Social security contribution rates are capped on the basis of a salary of BGN 3,000 (EUR 1,500).
-Social security contributions are divided between the employer and the employee.
+Social security contribution rates are capped on the basis of a salary of BGN 3.750 (about EUR 1.900).
+Social security contributions are divided between the employer and the employee: about 20% for the employer and 13% for the employee.

 Working in Bulgaria: Negotiating Wages, Bonuses and Other Benefits